Woodbridge Town striker Matt Mackenzie, 26, advised to quit football after heart condition diagnosed

 Archant

-Seven months ago Woodbridge Town’s Matt Mackenzie played – and scored – in a cup final at Portman Road but now he has had to accept he will never play competitive football again.
+Seven months ago Woodbridge Town’s Matt Mackenzie played – and scored – in a cup final at Portman Road.
+He tells Nick Garnham why he will never play competitive football again.

-The former Felixstowe & Walton United and Ipswich Wanderers striker describes the moment he was advised to quit football at hte age of 26 as ‘devastating’.
+The former Felixstowe & Walton United and Ipswich Wanderers striker describes the moment he was advised to quit football at the age of 26 as ‘devastating’.

 Mackenzie has been diagnosed with cardiomyopathy – a disease of the heart muscle that makes it harder for the heart to pump blood to the rest of the body, which can lead to heart failure.